[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 Number one is wrong because 아프다 is an adjective.

-The right conjugation is -다니까, not ㄴ다니까.
+The correct conjugation is -다니까, not -ㄴ다니까.

 Now let’s read it with an anxious feeling!